emarsden/pg-el/README.md

   Has very limited PostgreSQL compatibility.
 For example, an empty query string leads to a hung connection, and the `bit` type is returned as a string with the wrong oid.

-- [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb): last tested with version 0.10.2.
-This
-  database implements quite a lot of the PostgreSQL wire protocol, but the names it uses for types in the `pg_catalog.pg_types` table are not the same as those used by PostgreSQL (e.g. `Int64` instead of `int8`), so our parsing machinery does not work.
+- [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb): this time series database implements quite a lot of the PostgreSQL wire protocol, but the names it uses for types in the `pg_catalog.pg_types` table are not the same as those used by PostgreSQL (e.g. `Int64` instead of `int8`), so our parsing machinery does not work.
+Last tested v0.12.0 in 2024-12.

 - Hosted PostgreSQL services that have been tested: as of 2024-12 [Railway.app](https://railway.app/) is running a Debian build of PostgreSQL 16.4, and works fine;